natalieagus/50005/docs/NS/03-network-performance.md

 <img src="{{ site.baseurl }}//docs/NS/images/03-network-performance/2024-04-25-16-06-38.png"  class="center_fifty"/>

 ## Propagation Delay

+{:.info}
+Propagation delay is the time it takes for a signal to travel from the sender to the receiver over a given medium

 **Duration**: depends on the physical length of the link.
 The amount of propagation delay is computed as: $$d_{prop} = \frac{d}{S}$$, where $$d$$ is the link length in metres, and $$S$$ is the propagation speed of bits on medium, it can be approximated to $$2\times10^8$$ m/s.

 ## Total Nodal Delay